Snowfire/docs-for-snowfire/tags/keys.md

 Set it to "page" to enable more flexible keys (specific pages or tags)

-### `enableTags`

-Get access to all tags that belongs to a page.
-With this set to true you can have the following code inside the `html` parameter:

-### `tag`

-Makes it possible to dynamically filter a keys collection with a GET parameter.
-You can set the value to either `current` or `notCurrent` to only show pages tagged with the current tag.
-The current tag is set by appending `?tag=X` to the URL.

 ```
 <ul>
 	{% for tag in page.tags %}